The Scripture Meditation Plan

 - Several One-Year Bible plans.
 I always bogged down in the middle of Isaiah or else missed a week and had to read twenty chapters of Leviticus to catch up.
 And I quit.

 - Numerous daily study plans.
 Some were frankly stupid: “Read the story of Zacchaeus in Luke 19.
 What was the name of the tax collector and what kind of tree did he climb?”
 (Seriously!)
-Excellent study plans do exist, but I found myself interacting with their authors more than with God’s voice.
+Excellent study plans do exist, but I found myself interacting with their authors more with than God’s voice.
 And I quit.

 I Never Told a Soul